 Dual Diagnosis Support at CooperRiis

 CooperRiis is a primary mental health program that supports those with a history of addiction.
 Our support of “dual diagnosis” recovery means helping all residents achieve mental wellness while helping those with a history of addiction maintain lasting sobriety.
-Although CooperRiis is not a substance use program and does not provide detox, many of our residents have histories that include alcohol, cannabis, or prescription drug use disorders.
+Although CooperRiis is not a substance use program and does not provide detox, many of our residents have a history of alcohol, cannabis, or prescription drug use disorders.
 Process addictions, such as video games, phones, and screen addictions, are common in those we treat.
-For anyone considering CooperRiis, especially those with active heroin use or who have not yet committed to or achieved sobriety, we recommend substance abuse treatment before admission.
+We recommend substance abuse treatment before admission for anyone considering CooperRiis, especially those with active heroin use or who have not yet committed to or achieved sobriety.

 What are the building blocks of Integrated Treatment?